vkaratrantos/thesis-repo/README.md

 Without a camera publishing `marker_N` frames, `simple_move` falls back to hardcoded tube positions; `TASK` requires the TF and will fail without it.

-## Known limitations

-- Launch files contain absolute `/home/vkaratrantos/...` paths.
-- `demo_gazebo.launch.py` does not register the `ompl` planning pipeline, so planning from the RViz panel fails there (the GUI path is unaffected).